-Coral gardens, sponge beds, and rocky reefs are called Essential Fish Habitat because they provide areas for shelter, feeding, and breeding that are essential to the survival of important fish species.
+Seafloor habitats like coral gardens, sponge beds, and rocky reefs are designated as essential fish habitat because they provide areas for shelter, feeding, and breeding that are essential to the survival of important fish species.
 Explore the ocean’s living seafloor in this digital tour.
 The tour showcases some of the most colorful and intriguing ocean life that lives on the bottom of the ocean floor, providing habitat for larger marine species, and highlights the need to protect these areas from bottom trawling.

 Parallel to the ongoing discovery of new corals and sponges, there is a strong scientific understanding of the negative impacts fishing gears can impose on the living seafloor.
 Bottom trawls are large, weighted fishing nets that drag along the ocean floor to catch commercially important fish and shrimp species, and in doing so can rip up creatures and structures in their path, making this type of fishing gear the most damaging to seafloor habitats off the U.S. West Coast.
 Some sponge and coral species grow to be hundreds or even thousands of years old, and when ripped up or crushed by heavy trawls these corals and sponges may not recover for centuries, if at all.
 Bottom trawl fishing gear reduces habitat complexity, species diversity and productivity.

-In 2005, federal fishery managers adopted the Oceana Approach to protecting seafloor habitats off the U.S. West Coast.
-This approach freezes the footprint of bottom trawling by preventing the expansion of this fishing gear into deeper waters outside of currently trawled areas, and closes hotspots within the footprint to protect living seafloor habitat like corals and sponges.
-The landmark 2005 decision protected over 135,000 square miles of sensitive habitats along the U.S. West Coast, including underwater canyons, seamounts, rocky reefs, and habitats containing coral gardens and sponge beds.
-This approach was estimated by NOAA Fisheries to have a minimal economic impact on the fishery.
+In 2006, federal fishery managers implemented the Oceana Approach to protecting seafloor habitats off the U.S. West Coast.
+This approach freezes the footprint of bottom trawling by preventing the expansion of this fishing gear into deeper waters outside of currently trawled areas and closes ecological hotspots within the trawl footprint to protect living seafloor habitat like corals and sponges.
+That landmark decision protected more than 135,000 square miles of sensitive habitats off the U.S. West Coast, including underwater canyons, seamounts, rocky reefs, and habitats containing coral gardens and sponge beds.
+This approach was deemed by NOAA Fisheries to have a minimal economic impact on the West Coast bottom trawl fishery.

 The Oceana Approach